-In this post, we’re going to examine two different types of SBA loans – 504 and 7(a).
-The SBA 504 loan is more difficult to qualify for, and has use restrictions.
+In this post, we’ll examine two different types of SBA loans – 504 and 7(a).
+The SBA 504 loan is more challenging to qualify for and has use restrictions.
 Don’t discount the SBA 504 loan, though.
 If you need to purchase land, owner-occupied real estate, or heavy equipment, the SBA 504 loan is a viable option for you.

 SBA 504 loans are great for large projects, which can be up to $12.5 million with an equity injection limited to only 10 percent of the total project.

 Tom Pretty, Head of SBA Lending at TD Bank, had this to say about the benefits of 504 loans:

 “504 loans have many advantages including: fewer fees than other SBA products; 20-year fixed pricing on the CDC portion of the deal, which is also a below-market rate.
 They allow for much larger loans than the 7(a) product as there’s no official borrowing cap.”

 In contrast, SBA 7(a) loans are better for company-growth.
 This allows for a broad range of ways to use the loan.
 These include:

 - Purchasing new land (including construction costs)

 - Purchasing equipment, machinery, furniture, fixtures, supplies or materials